slcs-jsc/mptrac/docs/manual/meteorological-input-data.md

 pressure levels.
 In this case, pressure on model levels (`PL`) is required as an additional 3-D input variable in order to perform a vertical interpolation from model levels to pressure levels.
+Additional native model-level fields, such as pressure (`PL`), zeta (`ZETA`), and zeta tendency (`ZETA_DOT`), are read only from netCDF meteorological input files.
+The generic MPTRAC netCDF writer stores the pressure-level fields and derived 2-D diagnostics, but not the native model-level fields (`PL`, `UL`, `VL`, `WL`, `ZETA`, `ZETA_DOT`).
+The binary and compressed MPTRAC meteo formats are intended as caches for the pressure-level fields used by standard trajectory simulations.
+Workflows that require native model-level, zeta, or diabatic-advection fields should therefore keep the original netCDF meteorological input files.

 See the `tests/data/` directory in the MPTRAC repository for examples of meteo data netCDF files used for MPTRAC.